-Emory College and the Rollins School of Public Health (RSPH) jointly offer a 5-year bachelors/master's degree program.
-Students have an opportunity to complete a Bachelor of Arts (BA) degree or Bachelor of Science (BS) degree in Emory College, most likely with a major concentration in Mathematics and Computer Sciences, and a Master of Science in Public Health (MSPH) degree in Biostatistics within five years.
-Emory College students can apply, and may be admitted, to the program during their third (Junior) year and enroll in 10-12 credit hours in MSPH courses during their fourth (Senior) year.
-Course credits taken by Emory College students in the RSPH during the fourth (Senior) year count towards the required 132 hours of credit for the Bachelor of Arts or Bachelor of Science degree as well as for the required 48 hours for the MSPH degree in Biostatistics.
-Two undergraduate courses, Math 361 and Math 362, (totaling 6 credit hours) offered by the Department of Mathematics will also count towards the MSPH degree in Biostatistics.
-Students graduating from Emory College with the BA or BS degree will then take courses during their fifth year as MSPH student in the RSPH.
+Emory College and the Rollins School of Public Health (RSPH) offer a 4+1 dual bachelors/master's degree program.
+Students have an opportunity to complete a Bachelor of Arts (BA) degree or Bachelor of Science (BS) degree in Emory College, most likely with a major concentration in Mathematics, Computer Sciences and Quantitative Sciences, and a Master of Science in Public Health (MSPH) degree in Biostatistics within five years.
+Emory College students can apply, and may be admitted, to the program during the student's second (sophomore) or third (junior) year.
+Up to 12 RSPH credit hours taken by Emory College students admitted to the 4+1 program may count towards the required 126 hours of credit for the Bachelor of Arts or Bachelor of Science degree as well as for the required 48 hours for the MSPH degree in Biostatistics.
+These 12 credit hours are the following: BIOS 508 (4), BIOS 509 (4), and BIOS 513 (4).